 Jessica is a lover of all things living.
 She believes in taking the time to be good to all creatures, even bugs.

 Spiders are a huge fear for a lot of people.
 I understand why.
 They do have some stereotypically spooky traits, and almost all spiders are venomous, although most of them can not hurt humans.
 I can understand why not squishing these little critters that cause so much fear can be a big ask for some people, but there are so many reasons not to!
-This article will go over how helpful spiders can be, and it might even help you to see them in a different light.
+This article will go over how helpful they can be and might help you to see spiders in a different light.

 Nobody likes having ants, flies, earwigs, or mosquitos around their house.
 Spiders are really handy for this.
 They pull their weight by catching these types of pests and more, and some species even eat other spiders.
 They are actually very helpful to the ecosystem in and around your home.